 Email: vbransburg [at] institute.coop | Phone: (415) 379-9201 Ext.
 13

-Shevanthi (Shev) is passionate about the intersection of sustainable business and economic development.
-Her work spans over fifteen years in community and labor organizing, and strategic capacity building with nonprofit and small businesses.
-She previously served as Lead Manager of Worker Cooperative Initiative at Pinchot University - Center for Inclusive Entrepreneurship, and also helped develop a Cooperative Management Certificate program at Pinchot University.
-Shevanthi has managed and implemented large-scale labor organizing and worker justice campaigns with SEIU1199 NW, and programs centered on civil rights and social justice leadership, in rural and urban centers across the country, as well as solidarity work in South Africa, Nicaragua and Ethiopia.
-Shevanthi is also a co-founder of the O’Dell Education Center, a nonviolence direct action and leadership academy in Washington State, owned and operated by the Institute for Community Leadership.
-She is also Executive Board member at the Center for Women in Democracy, strengthening women's capacity and leadership in public and private sector.
+Shevanthi (Shev) is Senior Program Director of DAWI.
+Shevanthi provides strategic support on program implementation and growth for DAWI's conversion work with city municipalities, technical assistance providers, legacy business owners and consulting services.
+Shevanthi comes to DAWI after successfully launching and implementing worker cooperative management certificate programs, as well as a city focused cooperative education and incubation program at the Center for Inclusive Entrepreneurship.
+Shev is passionate about the intersection of sustainable business and economic development with particular emphasis on direct impacts for people of color.
+Before entering into worker ownerhip sector, Shev led large-scale labor organizing and worker justice campaigns with SEIU1199 NW and organizing civil rights.
+And organized social justice leadership work in rural and urban centers across the country.
+Shevanthi co-founded the O’Dell Education Center, a nonviolence direct action and leadership academy in Washington State, owned and operated by the Institute for Community Leadership.
+She currently serves on the board of Refugee Women’s Alliance (ReWA) and served as Executive Board President at the Center for Women in Democracy, strengthening women's capacity and leadership in public and private sector.
 Shevanthi has an MBA in Sustainable Business from Pinchot University and BA in History and Anthropology from University of Washington.

 Email: sdaniel [at] institute.coop | Phone: (415) 379-9201 Ext.
 11